nezeadi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## script 13-sybolic_link creating a symbolic link to /bin/ls

 ## script 14-copy_html copy all html files in working directory to parent directory.
 Only copying files not in parent and files newer than the versions in the parent of the working directory

+## script 100-lets_move to copy all files that begin with an uppercase letter to /tmp/u